gchq/Gaffer/store-implementation/parquet-store/README.md

 ```
 parquet_data
-`-- <A long representing the number of milliseconds since epoch at which the data was written>
+`-- <A long representing the time at which the data was written (as the number of milliseconds since epoch)>
     |-- graph
     |   |-- GROUP=BasicEdge
     |   |   |-- _index